ColdAlgorithms/ColdAlgorithms/README.md

-- 👋 Hi, I’m @ColdAlgorithms
-- 👀 I’m interested in Python & Data Analysis
-- 🌱 I’m currently working as a software application specialist for a tech company based in Istanbul
+- Hi, I'm a multidirectional and ambitious fresh industrial engineer.
+I desire to work in a dynamic company in the rising technology industry where I can reveal my potential and gain experience for a continuous improvement.
+I’m currently working as a software application specialist for a tech company based in Istanbul.
+However, I'm seeking more specialization in Python language & Data Analysis methods.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...